 - Refers to the adopted TOR for Project Steering Committee, Full members of the Project Steering Committee (PSC) shall consist solely of representatives of all participating countries in the project.
-Each country shall designate two members: one member shall be the Chairperson of the policy-level, National Fisheries Refugia Committee (NFRC) or National Focal Point (NFP); the other shall be the Chairperson of the National Scientific and Technical Committee (NSTC); - A Project Task Manager and/or a representative of the UN Environment as an observer - SEAFDEC representatives as observers - The Project Director of the SEAFDEC/PCU as the secretariat of the meeting. - PCU Staffs
+Each country shall designate two members: one member shall be the Chairperson of the policy-level, National Fisheries Refugia Committee (NFRC) or National Focal Point (NFP); the other shall be the Chairperson of the National Scientific and Technical Committee (NSTC); - A Project Task Manager and/or a representative of the UN Environment - SEAFDEC representatives - FR-MTR Consultant - Project Director of the SEAFDEC/PCU as the secretariat of the meeting. - PCU Staffs